-As we already mentioned, the concept of scalarization as we described it was first discussed in \textcite{Damour:1993hw}.
-They considered the theory,
+As mentioned, the concept of scalarization as we described it was first discussed by \textcite{Damour:1993hw}.
+They considered the theory

-The action is said to be written in the Einstein frame, which means that, contrary to our previous assumptions and conventions, the scalar field is coupled \emph{minimally} to gravity and has canonical kinetic term.
+Equation~\eqref{eq:action_st} is said to be written in the Einstein frame, which means that, contrary to our previous assumptions and conventions, the scalar field is coupled minimally to gravity and has a canonical kinetic term.
 The coupling with matter field $\Psi_{\mm}$ is through the function ${\cal A}^{2}(\varphi)$.
-Here, $G_{\ast}$ carries a subscript as it is not generally equal to $G$ used so far.
-Variation of the action~\eqref{eq:action_st} with respect to $\varphi$ yields the field equation,
+In Eq.~\eqref{eq:action_st} $G_{\ast}$ carries a subscript, as it is not generally equal to $G$ used thus far.
+Variation of the action~\eqref{eq:action_st} with respect to $\varphi$ yields the field equation

 where